 In the New Words for Practice section, students learn more words with the target phonics sounds.
-Students learn new words by word family.
-Each word family features one of the two phonics sounds.
-Review is built into this section.

 Review

 In the Review section, students review what they learned in the entire unit.
 This section reviews through reading, speaking, writing, and listening activities.